Skip to main content

 5. Migrate Dashboards

-After your models and datasets are set up:
+After setting up your models and datasets:

 1. Recreate your Looker dashboards in Holistics

-2. Configure drill-downs and actions
+2. Set up drill-downs and actions

 Additional Resources